 As a company, Brandless has made waves with its product design and customer service.
 If this new blender competes with the Vitamix in functional use as well as in specs, then the home kitchen industry might be in for a shakeup.
 Either way, it will be interesting to see how this newcomer to the industry performs compared to established, popular brands like Vitamix.

-- These are the best cheap blender deals for June 2020
+- Best cheap Vitamix blender deals for June 2021